-(1) Consists of 617,092 shares of common stock held by ARCH Venture Fund IX, L.P.
+Consists of 617,092 shares of common stock held by ARCH Venture Fund IX, L.P.
 (AVF IX), 828,570 shares of common stock held by ARCH Venture Fund IX Overage, L.P.
 (AVF IX Overage), and 1,048,433 shares of common stock held by ARCH Venture Fund X Overage, L.P.
 (AVF X Overage).
 ARCH Venture Partners IX, L.P.
-(AVF IX LP) is the sole general partner of AVF IX.
+(AVP IX LP) is the sole general partner of AVF IX.
 ARCH Venture Partners IX Overage, L.P.
-(AVP IX LP) is the sole general partner of AVF IX Overage.
-ARCH Venture Partners IX, LLC (AVP IX LLC) is the sole general partner of each of AVP IX LP and AVP IX Overage LP.
-Keith Crandell, Robert Nelsen, and Clinton Bybee comprise the managing directors of AVP IX Managing Directors).
-AVP IX LP may be deemed to beneficially own the shares held by AVF IX; AVP IX Overage LP may be deemed to beneficially own the shares held by AVF IX and AVF IX Overage; and each of the Managing Directors may be deemed to beneficially own the shares held by AVF IX and AVF IX overage, L.P.
-(AVP X Overage LP) is the sole general partner of AVP X Overage.
-ARCH Venture Partners X, LLC (AVP X LLC) is the sole general partner of AVP X Overage, L.P.
-(AVP X Overage LP) is the sole general partner of AVP X Overage, ARCH Venture Partners X, LLC (AVP X LLC) is the sole general partner of AVP X Overage LP.
-Keith Crandell, Kristina Burow, Steven Gillis, and Robert Nelsen comprise the investment committee of AVP X LLC (the AVP X Committee Members).
-AVP X Overage; AVP X LLC may be deemed to beneficially own the shares held by AVF X Overage; AVP X LLC may be deemed to beneficially own the shares held by AVF X Overage; AVP X LLC, the AVP X Committee Members held by AVF X Overage; AVP X LLC, and the AVP X Committee Members disclaims beneficial ownership except to any pecuniary interest therein.
+(AVP IX Overage LP) is the sole general partner of AVF IX ARCH Venture Partners IX Overage, L.P.
+(AVP IX Overage LP) is the sole general partner of AVF IX LP and AVP IX Overage LP.
+Keith Crandell, Robert Nelsen, and Clinton Bybee comprise the managing directors of AVP IX LLC (the AVP IX Managing Directors).
+AVP IX LP may be deemed to beneficially own the shares held by AVF IX overage LP may be deemed to beneficially own the shares held by AVF IX and AVF IX Overage; and each of the Managing Directors may be deemed to beneficially own the shares held by AVF IX and AVF IX Overage, L.P.
+(AVP X Overage LP) is the sole general partner of AVF X Overage.
+ARCH Venture Partners X, LLC (AVP X LLC) is the sole general partner of AVF X Overage, L.P. (eith Crandell, Kristina Burow, Steven Gillis, and Robert Nelsen comprise the investment committee of AVP X LLC (the AVP X Committee Members).
+AVP X Overage; and each of the AVP X Committee Members may be deemed to share the power to direct the disposition and vote of the shares held by AVF X Overage.
+Each of AVP IX LP, AVP IX Overage LP, AVP IX LLC, the Managing Directors, AVP X Overage LP, AVP X LLC, and the AVP X Committee Members disclaims beneficial ownership except to any pecuniary interest therein.
 The address of the ARCH Venture Funds is 8755 W. Higgins Road, Suite 1025, Chicago, IL 60631.
-Ms. Burow, a member of our board of directors, owns an interest in AVP IX LP and AVP IX Overage LP but does not have voting or dispositive power over the shares held by AVF
+Ms. Burow, a member of our board of directors, owns an interest in AVP IX LP and AVP IX Overage LP but does not have voting or dispositive power over the shares held by AVF IX and AVF IX overage and disclaims beneficial ownership of such shares, except to the extent of any pecuniary interest ther